On the unsteady dynamics of partially shrouded compressible jets: Introduction

-In the present paper, we consider a partially shrouded sonic jet emanating from a planar-plug type nozzle at two different nozzle pressure ratio ($\zeta=4$ and $5$) to study the separation and acoustic characteristics of the jet.
-Following are the distinct objectives of the present paper: \begin{itemize} \item {To identify the dominant unsteady frequency of the expanding jet along the wall using unsteady pressure sensors.} \item {To capture the corresponding dominant noise emission at different directions in the far-field using a microphone.} \item {To verify the existence of coupling between the unsteady flow separation and the far-field noise.} \end{itemize}
+\sk{In the present paper, we consider a partially shrouded sonic jet emanating from a planar-plug type nozzle at $\zeta=4$ and $5$ where the most unstable jet operating conditions are encountered.} Following are the distinct objectives of the present paper: \begin{enumerate} \item {To identify the dominant unsteady frequency of the expanding jet along the wall using steady and unsteady pressure sensors.} \item {To capture the corresponding dominant noise emission at different directions in the far-field by studying the shrouded jet inside a semi anechoic chamber using a microphone.} \item {To map the resulting dominant spatiotemporal features of the shrouded jet from the modal analysis of high-speed schlieren images.} \item {To verify the existence of coupling between the unsteady flow separation and the far-field noise.} \end{enumerate}

 The rest of the manuscript is organized as follows.
 In terms of qualitative and quantitative measurements with associated uncertainties, relevant details about the experiments are elaborated in $\S$\ref{sec:expt_method}.
-Key results and discussions from the schlieren images, unsteady pressure, and microphone measurements are given in $\S$\ref{sec:res_disc}.
+Key results and discussions from the high-speed schlieren images including $x-t$ plots, and modal analysis, followed by the unsteady pressure, and microphone measurements are given in $\S$\ref{sec:res_disc}.
 Major conclusions from the experimental campaign are enlisted in $\S$\ref{sec:conclusions}.